 A swift-flying insectivorous songbird of the swallow family, typically having a less strongly forked tail than a swallow.

-Family Hirundinidae: several genera and numerous species, e.g. the house martin‘In flight, European Starlings can be confused with Purple Martins, but the narrower wings, forked tails, and typical swallow flight of martins distinguish the two.’
+Family Hirundinidae: several genera and numerous species, e.g., the purple martin‘In flight, European Starlings can be confused with Purple Martins, but the narrower wings, forked tails, and typical swallow flight of martins distinguish the two.’

 - ‘The eaves and thatch of the houses would have supplied nesting sites for many birds such as wrens, swallows and martins, and also for bats in the older less well tended buildings.’